-2) See Note 2 if or the Consolidated inflancation and acterioristic in the potential natural impact of the Technique Common Stock Securities (T-DECs), on December 17, 2012, the Company delivered 96,337,772 shares of Citigroup common stock for the final settlement of the prepaid stock purchase contract.
+2) See Note 2 if or the Consolidated inflancation and acterioristic in the potential rotter in presented stock anywerlass.

+Pursuant to the terms of Citt's previously outstanding Tangible Dividend Enhanced Common Stock Securities (T-DECs), on December 17, 2012, the Company delivered 96,337,772 shares of Citigroup common stock for the final settlement of the prepaid stock purchase contract.
 The impact of the T-DECs is fully reflected in the basic shares for 2013 and diluted shares for 2012 and 2011.